-At Forest Gate Academy provide for children with a range of special educational needs, including those with: Learning difficulties (general and specific); Social, Emotional and Mental Health difficulties; Language and Communication difficulties; and Physical and Medical difficulties.
-We will assess each child, and make the appropriate provision, based on their individual needs.
+At Forest Gate Academy we support all children, including those with a special educational need, this includes: Learning difficulties (general and specific); Social, Emotional and Mental Health difficulties; Language and Communication difficulties; and Physical and Medical difficulties.
+Provision for each child is individual, we use our assessments, observations and information from parents and professionals to inform strategies and interventions that will support your child.